Milestones in women's history from the year you were born

 1934: First woman serves on board of directors of a major corporation

 Lettie Pate Whitehead Evans married a wealthy man who struck a deal with the brand new Coca-Cola company to bottle their syrupy-sweet product.
 Her husband died young, leaving Evans to take over his share of the bottling empire, where she expanded her own wealth as well as the company's success.
 When her branch of the company was bought out, she was appointed to the board of directors, a position she would hold for nearly 20 years.
 Lettie ultimately used her fortune to create a scholarship foundation.

 1935: National Council of Negro Women is founded

 Disappointed by the lack of communication and cohesiveness between groups advocating for African American women's rights, educator and civil rights leader Mary McLeod Bethune founded the National Council of Negro Women.
 In the decades since then, the Council has grown to represent more than 25 national organizations, and more than 4 million women have been associated with the organization.

 1936: Wallis Simpson is Time's first female Person of the Year

 Time's Person of the Year award has been given to an individual woman only five times.
 Wallis Simpson, an American socialite, was the first.
 Her relationship with King Edward VIII took the world by storm, and the 1930s press was obsessed with their movements.
 Edward, who caused a scandal by courting Simpson while she was still married to her second husband, was told he couldn't marry her and keep the throne.
-He became the only British monarch to voluntarily give up the throne; the two married and lived out the rest of their years together.
+He became the only British monarch to voluntarily give up the throne; the two married and lived together for the rest of their lives.

 1937: First woman climbs the Adirondack High Peaks